gabubellon/gabubellon/README.md

 ### Hi there 👋

+- 😎 I`m Gabriel Bellon, aka Gabu, and this my github !!
+- 🕸 You can check my personal page on [gabubellon.me](https://gabubellon.me)
-- 🔭 I’m currently working on [@ContaAzul](https://github.com/ContaAzul) !
+- 🔭 I’m currently working on [@ContaAzul](https://github.com/ContaAzul)
-- 🌱 I’m currently learning a lot of thinks !
+- 🌱 I’m currently learning about politcs, diversity, cooking and a lot of other thinks !
 - 💬 Ask me about Data !
 - 📫 How to reach me: talk@bllon.co
 - 😄 Pronouns: He & Ele